 The combination of pecans with pomegranate is DIVINE!
 No seriously, imagine biting into those delicious red jewel-like poms arils (Pom seeds are called Arils – who knew….not even me….just found out ;) which are tart-sweet-crunchy and packed with super nutrients like potassium, vitamin c, fiber and filled with antioxidants.

 And then mixing it with pecans, flavorful spices and I made this one using vegetable stock, but you can use water too.
 The Pomegranate Pecan Rice seriously tastes heavenly.

 The recipe is fairly simple, you just need to cook rice, spices, and pecans along with vegetable stock or water and then once the rice is cooked.
 Just add heaps of fresh pomegranate seeds and mix the rice using a fork (gently).

 The key to the Pomegranate Pecan Rice is mixing the pomegranate lightly as if you push or add any force, the pom arils will blister and that will make your rice look kinda mush and a weird red color and no-one wants to eat that.

 Now here’s a TIP: if you plan to take this dish for a potluck or even office lunch, just keep the pomegranate separately and mix just before serving.

-So, go ahead and enjoy this yummy recipe and I’m submitting it for Meat Free Mondays.
+So, go ahead and enjoy the Pomegranate Pecan Rice recipe and I’m submitting it for Meat Free Mondays.
 As always, I would love to hear back from you – just use #easycookingwithmolly and tag my recipes made by you.